andyL89/Mr-Robogers-Neighborhood/README.md

 * Bootstrap

 ## *Known bugs:*
 The alert response covers up the submit button if a large enough number is inputted.
-I intend to add a button to refresh the page or make the alert toggle on and off.
+Simply click the alert response to hide it.

 ## *License and copyright:*